Tina Yuzuki

-Tina Yuzuki (柚木ティナ, Yuzuki Tina), also known as Rio, is a Japanese actress, singer and former AV idol who debuted as an AV actress in 2005, appearing in videos produced by the Max-A and S1 studios.
+Tina Yuzuki (柚木ティナ, Yuzuki Tina), also known as Rio, is a Japanese actress, singer and former pornographic actress who debuted in pornography in 2005, appearing in videos produced by the Max-A and S1 studios.
 After starring in AVs in various genres during her first year in the industry, she won an industry award as Best New Actress for 2006.
 Since late 2007, she has used the stage name of Rio.
 In 2009, she transferred to IdeaPocket and became one of the studio's most prominent actresses.
 After a career that spanned over a decade and nearly 500 adult films, she retired in January 2016.

 Life and career

 AV debut and Max-A (2005–07)

 Tina Yuzuki was born in Tokyo on October 29, 1986.
 Her mother is Portuguese and her father is Japanese.
 She learned to speak Portuguese from her mother.

 Yuzuki made her adult video (AV) debut at age nineteen in the November 2005 release for Max-A's Calen label, Hot Wind, The director of Yuzuki's premier video uses the name 'Toshio' and he continued to work with the actress in many of her early videos.
 Another collaboration between Yuzuki and director Toshio was in the March 2007 Max-A release, High School Uniform and Machine-Gun.
 Yuzuki continued appearing in videos for Max-A about once a month throughout 2006 and 2007.
 For her early work, Yuzuki was named the Best New Actress at the 2006 AV Actress Grand Prix awards.